 copyright 2009, Maria Liberati

-After many of my posts praising the little known Italian cornetti (as compared to its’ French cousin -the croissant) and how my long flight into Rome is spent with my mind pondering which coffee bar I will get to first to have my first cornetto.
-After landing, once I find my luggage, my goal is to have a cornetto and cappuccino to wake me up.. it seems that I just can’t function without that first cornetto and cappuccino..once downed they are like a magic potion to wake me up for no matter how long my day is………. filled with meetings or functions or events.
+After many of my posts praising the little-known Italian cornetti (as compared to its’ French cousin -the croissant), my long flight into Rome is spent with my mind pondering which coffee bar I will get to first to have my first cornetto.
+After landing, once I find my luggage, my goal is to have a cornetto and cappuccino to wake me up.
+It seems that I just can’t function without that first cornetto and cappuccino, once downed they are like a magic potion to wake me up for no matter how long my day is… filled with meetings or functions or events.

 Here is the recipe so many of you have been emailing and requesting for- fresh cornetti to make at home.
 If this is your first time making these be sure to have a few hours to try this recipe out.
 Sorry for taking so long to put this up here, but it takes almost as long to write out the recipe as it does to bake them.
 Of course there are many versions, this is just one home made version, but I think it is the easiest for the home cook to try.